numediart/Transimmersium/pages/project.md

 In this context, the micro-project (3 months) has three main actions :
 * 3D Data acquisition of one round-about in Mons and one in Douai thanks to a 3D scanner
-* VR Model & Simulation in Unnity for the two round-abouts with car mouvements, different weather, visibility and medical conditions
+* VR Model & Simulation in Unnity for the two roundabouts with car mouvements, different weather, visibility and medical conditions
 * Eye-tracking data acquisition based on an embedded eye-tracker in VR headsets of a user making the tour of the round-about

 ---